yurizhuravel/CV/README.md

 ## Where I worked

 **BBC World Service (Russian)** (2000 to 2016 with breaks in between)
-*Journalist/ Senior Producer / Video Lead*
+*Journalist / Senior Producer / Video Lead*

 **Celebro Media** (2014 to 2015)
 *Head of News*

 **Marussia Motors/ Marussia Virgin Racing** (2011 to 2012)
-*Head of International Communications/ F1 Team Liaison*
+*Head of International Communications / F1 Team Liaison*

 **Muz-TV (Moscow)** (1998 to 2000)
 *Chief News Editor*